mcclure/emily/doc/manual.md

 Closure literal.
 Captures to the right zero or more word tokens, and one group token.
 If non-word tokens are found before the group, or the group is not found, this is a failure and the program will terminate without running.
 Evaluates to a user closure which has: the given words as bound arguments; the enclosing statement's scope as context scope; and the given group as its code.

+Redundant ^s are allowed-- `^a b (a)` does the same thing as `^a ^b (a)`.
+Imagine the currying is actually multiple wrapped closures, if you like.

-For more information on closure values, see "About user closures" below.
+For more information on closure values, see "About functions -> user closures" below.

 ### ^!